kezhaozhang/kezhaozhang.GitHub.io/_posts/2021-12-29-monty-hall.md

 ---
-Title: A Simple Non-Bayesian Solution to Monty Hall Problem
+title: "A Simple Non-Bayesian Solution to Monty Hall Problem"
+date: 2021-12-31
 ---